blakeblackshear/frigate/docs/docs/configuration/cameras.md

       crop: True
       # Optional: height to resize the snapshot to (default: shown below)
       height: 270
+      # Optional: Restrict mqtt messages to objects that entered any of the listed zones (default: no required zones)
+      required_zones: []

     # Optional: Camera level object filters config.
     objects: